1995parham/TFAT/README.md

 In this project we using kernel-coding style from Linus Torvalds and using some script from kernel to validate our code against that.

 #Contribution
 For todo list see doc/TODlist.md
 If you have bug or idea about this project send me an [email](mailto:parham.alvani@gmail.com)

-#Dependecies
+#Dependencies
 1. GNU readline
 2. GNU histroy
 both project available at [GNU READLINE HOMEPAGE](http://cnswww.cns.cwru.edu/php/chet/readline/rltop.html)